On optimizing discrete Morse functions: Critical cell cancellation via multi-graph face posets

-Forman showed in [Fo] that a discrete Morse function gives a way of collapsing a regular cell complex $\Delta $ onto a CW complex $\Delta^M $ of critical cells such that $\Delta \simeq \Delta^M$.
-Proposition ~\ref{rev_many} and Theorem ~\ref{acyclic} together will give conditions under which several gradient paths may simultaneously be reversed, by analyzing the relationship between face incidences in $\Delta^M$ and gradient paths in $\Delta $.
-In a sense, these results extend Chari's acyclic matching reformulation for discrete Morse theory from simplicial complexes to CW complexes which are obtained from regular CW-complexes by elementary collapses.
-In particular, this may sometimes allow one to find an acyclic matching on the complex $\Delta^M$ for a non-optimal discrete Morse function in order to further collapse the complex.
+Forman showed in [10] that a discrete Morse function gives a way of collapsing a regular cell complex $\Delta $ onto a CW complex $\Delta^M $ of critical cells such that $\Delta \simeq \Delta^M$.
+Theorem ~\ref{acyclic} follows from an analysis of the relationship between face incidences in one such $\Delta^M$ and gradient paths in $\Delta $.
+First we recall from [17, Theorem 3.2] one very explicit way of constructing such a complex $\Delta^M$, and then make some observations about $\Delta^M$.

-In [Ko], Kozlov observed that whenever the critical cells from a discrete Morse function form a subcomplex $\Delta^C$ of the original complex $\Delta $, then $\Delta^C =\Delta^M$ and there is a sequence of elementary collapses leading from $\Delta $ to $\Delta^M$.
-However, the face incidences in $\Delta^M$ are not well-understood in general.
-In some sense, this section analyzes how the process of collapsing $\Delta $ onto a homotopy equivalent complex $\Delta^M$ alters face incidences among critical cells.
-To this end, we first review the collapsing procedure resulting from an acyclic matching, as described very explicitly by Kozlov in [Ko, Theorem 3.2].

-Kozlov constructed $\Delta^M $ from the empty complex by sequentially attaching cells in a way that illustrates how $\Delta $ collapses onto $\Delta^M$, as follows.
+{\bf Constructing $\Delta^M$}: Begin with the empty complex and sequentially attach cells in a way that illustrates how $\Delta $ collapses onto $\Delta^M$, as follows.
 At each step, attach a single cell not yet in the complex, all of whose faces have already been attached.
 Choose any such cell $c_1$, and if it is critical then glue it to the complex.
 Otherwise, $c_1$ is matched with a cell $c_1'$, and by virtue of our insertion procedure, $c_1$ will be in the boundary of $c_1'$.
 If $c_1$ is the only cell in the boundary of $c_1'$ that has not yet been inserted, then we may attach the cells $c_1,c_1'$ to the complex both at once without changing the homotopy type.
 This is because $c_1$ is a free face of $c_1'$, enabling an elementary collapse to eliminate $c_1, c_1'$ as we construct $\Delta^M$.
 Kozlov used the acyclicity of the matching to show that there is an attachment order for cells which allows each matched pair of non-critical cells to be inserted both at once with one a free face of the other, and hence collapsed away.